jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-133.md

 These are mentioned in Part 3, article 113.

-No traces of channels suitable for receiving the striped particles have been left, except in the thicker particles of that ether.
+No traces of channels suitable for receiving the virtual photons have been left, except in the thicker particles of that ether.

-All these thicker particles of ether initially converged towards the inner crust of the Earth.
+All these thicker particles of ether initially flowed into the Earth's inner crust.

 None of them could be present in water or air.

 This is because:
 - there are no sufficiently thick particles there